 Here’s a general rule of thumb.
-If it can sit on the shelf for years and years and not go bad, it should probably be skipped.
+If it can sit on the shelf for years and not go bad, it should probably be skipped.
 Especially when healthy yummy salad dressing is so easy and yummy to make.

 3. “Multi-grain”, “whole grain” or “whole wheat” bread and tortillas.

 Most “whole grain” and “whole wheat” breads and tortillas are made with refined flour so you don’t actually get any of the nutrients from the grains.
-The nutrients have been processed out from the grain long before that juicy sandwich of yours was even a thought.
+The nutrients have been processed out from the grain long before that yummy sandwich of yours was even a thought.

 Instead, opt for sprouted grain bread or sprouted tortillas.